sunkadshreyas/SimpleNeuralNetworks/README.md

 Classify images of clothing.
 There are 10 types of clothing items.<br />
 Training data consists of 60,000 images (grayscale).<br />
 CNN is also implemented for the same task. <br />
-CNN architecture : Two layers of Conv2D and Max Pooling followed by Fully Connected Layer and Softmax Layer.<br />
+CNN architecture : Two layers of Conv2D and Max Pooling followed by Dense Layer with Softmax activation.<br />

 2) CNN to classify imaages of dogs and cats.<br/>
 The images are of different sizes and are colored pictures, hence ImageGenerator class is used.<br/>